 - Charges under Penalty Group 3: includes less grave opioids, sedatives, and other prescription drugs.
 Charges range from a class A misdemeanor to a second-degree felony.
 The possible criminal punishment is a jail sentence between one year and 20 years in prison and/or a maximum fine of $10,000.

 - Charges under Penalty Group 4: includes medications and certain prescription drugs, when abused or used illegally.
 Charges range from a class B misdemeanor to a second-degree felony.
 The possible criminal punishment is between one year and 20 years in jail or prison and/or a maximum fine of $10,000.

-How Can You Hire a Houston Drug Charges Lawyer?
+How Can You Hire a Houston Drug Attorney?

-If you don’t fully understand the drug charges against you, the private defense attorneys at Greco Neyland can provide the legal guidance you need.
+Facing drug charges?
+It doesn’t matter what kind of charges have been brought, whether you’re charged in a drug possession case, accused of trafficking, or anything in-between – we will help.
+If you don’t fully understand the drug charges against you, the private drug lawyers at Greco Neyland can provide the legal guidance you need.
 Our Houston drug charge lawyer in Texas has extensive experience with drug charges in Houston and the strict drug laws across Texas.
-To begin building your defense to drug charges, contact our Houston office and schedule a free initial consultation today.
+To begin building your defense to drug charges, contact our Houston drug crimes defense lawyer office and schedule a free consultation today.

 Find your assault defense lawyer in Houston >>